 - sharp pain;

-- absence of pain when the dentist taps on the tooth;
+- no pain when the dentist taps on the tooth;

 - no sensitivity to heat;

-- sensitivity to cold or sweet that quickly disappears.
+- sensitivity to cold or sweets that quickly disappears.

-- pain when the dentist knocks on the tooth;
+- pain when the dentist taps on the tooth;

-- sensitivity to heat, cold, or sweet that lasts more than a few seconds;
+- sensitivity to heat, cold, or sweets lasting more than a few seconds;

 - swelling around the tooth and gums;